-Ulster Architectural Heritage are pleased to announce that the biennial summer school, in partnership with the Irish Georgian Society, and with support from Cavan County Council will take place from Thursday 20th- Saturday 22nd June 2019.
+Ulster Architectural Heritage are pleased to announce that the biennial summer school, in partnership with the Irish Georgian Society, and with support from Cavan County Council and Fermanagh & Omagh District Council will take place from Thursday 20th- Saturday 22nd June 2019.

 This year’s topic will cover ‘Living Towns and Villages in Cavan and Fermanagh’, focussing on the conservation issues faced in the regeneration of rural Irish towns; and sharing projects which benefit local communities and support the unique built heritage assets of these areas.
 The summer school is directed by Kevin Mulligan, Director of the 2015/2017 UAH/IGS Summer Schools and author of Buildings of South Ulster.